ktekinay/XsEdit/README.md

 - Copying code will copy with indents.
 - Option to save a script with indents.
 - Added keyboard shortcuts to menus for Windows and Linux.
+- CurrentBuildTarget returns an integer instead of a string.